 In a transformer where the number of coils at the secondary is one-third of the primary, both output voltage and current are divided by three.
 False.
 The statement related to the voltage is true as per equation (4.53).
-However, concerning the current, the effect will be inverse to the one of the voltage, the output current will be tripled in order to keep a constant power at both primary and secondary, equal to the product of the voltage times the current.
+However, concerning the current, the effect will be inverse to that of the voltage.
+The output current will be tripled in order to keep a constant power at both primary and secondary, equal to the product of the voltage times the current.

 Choose the correct answer.

-In a RL circuit where R = 100 , it was found that the electric current drops by 30% after 50 s.
+In an RL circuit where R = 100 , it is found that the electric current drops by 30% after 50 s.
 Calculate in mH the self-inductance in this circuit.